Cool Old Games

 Before beginning, dominoes are placed face-down and shuffled.
 Each player then forms a hand of 7 dominoes.
 The remaining dominoes are then put aside, forming the boneyard.

-The first domino is then placed at the centre of the board, and this is the highest double domino tile.
+The first domino is then placed at the center of the board, and this is the highest double domino tile.
 In the case of a double-six set, this will be the double-six tile.
-For each subsequent round, the centre tile is changed to be the next lowest double.
+For each subsequent round, the center tile is changed to be the next lowest double.

 Turn Order